isomerpages/pa-corp/_sparks-volunteer-programmes/Caring for Our Community/Crochet Workshop.md

 						:
 					</td>
 					<td width="75%">
-   We are seeking volunteers who are skilled in crocheting and passionate about sharing their skills with our residents.
-This provides an opportunity for volunteers to socialize, make friends, and expand their network..<br><br>
+Due to the rise in social isolation, our volunteers are actively reaching out to seniors in Sembawang Central to involve them in activities at the RN Centre.
+This initiative aims to provide seniors with opportunities to make new friends within the community and alleviate social isolation.<br>

-A briefing will be held before each session.
+A briefing will be held before each session..
 					</td>
 				</tr>
 				<tr>